Standardized Transactional Format

 The standardized transactional format provides a common structure that:

-• Reduces onboarding and mapping effort
+• ⚡ Reduces onboarding and mapping effort

-• Ensures consistent interpretation across partners and markets
+• 🌍 Ensures consistent interpretation across partners and markets

-• Simplifies enrichment, segmentation, and analytics
+• 🧠 Simplifies enrichment, segmentation, and analytics

-• Improves long-term maintainability of API integrations
+• 🛠️ Improves long-term maintainability of integrations

 The delivery mechanism itself is documented separately and does not affect the structure defined on this page.

-The standardized transactional format is defined at order-item level.
+The standardized format operates at order-item level.

 The standardized format relies on stable and consistent identifiers.

-• location_ref identifies the outlet and must match the identifier used in the outlet list
+Identifies the outlet and must match the identifier used in the outlet list

-• order_id uniquely identifies an order within a single outlet
+Uniquely identifies an order within a single outlet

-• source_id uniquely identifies an individual order item within a single outlet
+Uniquely identifies an individual order item within a single outlet

-Identifiers must remain stable over time and be reused consistently across all API requests.
+• They must be reused consistently across all API requests

-Each record must include an order creation timestamp, representing when the order was created or opened in the POS system.
+This represents when the order was created or opened in the POS system.

-When using the standardized format
+When using the standardized format:

-• The timestamp must be expressed in UTC
+• Timestamp must be expressed in UTC

-• The field must be clearly identifiable and consistently populated
+• The field must be clearly identifiable

 Standardized fields